backdrop-contrib/slick/README.txt

   not named Grid.
 Otherwise overrides skin Grid accordingly.

   Requires:
-  Visible slides, Skin Grid for starter, A reasonable amount of slides, Optionset with Rows and slidesPerRow = 1.
+  "Visible slides", Skin "Grid" for starter, A reasonable amount of slides, Optionset with "Rows" and "slidesPerRow = 1".
-  Avoid variableWidth and adaptiveHeight.
+  Avoid "variableWidth" and "adaptiveHeight".
 Use consistent dimensions.
   This is module feature, older than core Rows, and offers more flexibility.
   Available at slick_views, and configurable via Views UI.

 - Rounded, should be named circle
   This will circle the main image display, reasonable for small carousels, maybe with a small caption below to make it nice.
-Use slidesToShow option > 2.
+Use "slidesToShow" option > 2.
   Expecting square images.

 If you want to attach extra 3rd libraries, e.g.: image reflection, image zoomer,